balkan-archaeology/balkan-archaeology.github.io/_abstracts/angeliki-karathanou.md

 layout: abstract

 title: "Intra-Settlement Use of Space at Late Bronze Age Greece:
-        a Preliminary Archaeobotanical Exploration of Crop Storage and Refuse Disposal Strategies in the 2nd Mil.
+        A Preliminary Archaeobotanical Exploration of Crop Storage and Refuse Disposal Strategies in the 2nd Mil.
 BC Aegean"

 author: "Angeliki Karathanou"